thearn/nreltraining2013/docs/building_component.rst

 GUI screen.
 On the right hand side of the window, there is a ``Library`` tab.
 You can use the Library tab to navigate the list of all available classes in your current working environment.
-The library will include everything from the OpenMDAO standard library, everything from any plugins you have installed, and anything from the files in your current project.
+The library will include everything from the OpenMDAO standard library, everything from any plugins you have installed, and everything from the files in your current project.
 In this case, the file we've created has the component ``ActuatorDisk`` defined, so once you finish editing the file it should become available in your Library.